Tua Tagovailoa Player Prop Bets for NFL Week 11 | Miami vs. New York 11/21/2021

 Season Stats

+- Tagovailoa has thrown for 1,198 yards (119.8 ypg) to lead Miami, completing 65.3% of his passes and recording seven touchdown passes and five interceptions this season.

-- He also has 62 rushing yards on 18 carries (with three touchdowns), averaging 6.2 yards per game.
+- He's also figured in the ground game, with 62 rushing yards (6.2 ypg) on 18 carries with three rushing touchdowns.

 - The Dolphins have run 64.9% passing plays and 35.1% rushing plays this season.
 They rank 26th in the NFL in scoring.